alexvanzyl/blog/content/posts/2020-05-19-fastapi-simple-application-structure-from-scratch.md

 ```

 {{< admonition type=note open=true >}}
-We have not include `pytest` in the above command as it it usually installed by default when using Poetry to create a new project.
+We have not included `pytest` in the above command as it is usually installed by default when using Poetry to create a new project.
 {{< /admonition >}}

-At this point nothing has really changed in our directory structure but you will notice that the `pyproject.toml` file has been update and a new `poetry.lock` file as been created.
+At this point, nothing has really changed in our directory structure but you will notice that the `pyproject.toml` file has been updated and a new `poetry.lock` file has been created.
 The `poetry.lock` file locks the installed dependencies to a specific version.
 This is in particular helpful when multiple developers are working on the same project, to ensure everyone is using the same versions of each package.

 To recap our directory structure should look something like this now.
 ```